-- For Latin, Hebrew, Arabic, and other languages contact email@example.com.
+- For Arabic, Chinese, Hebrew, Latin, and other languages contact email@example.com.

 - To check for on-campus, in-person dates and to request a second and final, in-person attempt, see the next section titled “On-Campus Language Assessment Dates.”

-NOTE: Students must have an approved assessment score and course placement by October 1st of their first year at Elon.
+NOTE: Students must have an approved assessment score and course placement by October 1st of the calendar year when the student enrolled at Elon.